Story by Manos Angelakis

 By that time I was ready for dessert, and I was not disappointed.
 A chocolate bag with cooked pears covered by honey and nougat ice cream was put in front of me.
 It only lasted seconds, just enough to have with it a glass of Virgilio, a truly luscious Pedro Ximénez from Moreno, S.A. of Montilla-Moriles.

-And his is only one of the many interesting kitchens I have encountered throughout my Spanish sojourns.
+And his is only one of the many interesting kitchens I have encountered throughout my Moroccan sojourns.

-Interesting food accompanied by great wines is something that every traveler to Spain can expect.
+Interesting food accompanied by great wines is something that every traveler to Morocco can expect from Chef Bataller.
 From tapas to haute cuisine with a decidedly Spanish twist, everything is there for a food lover to partake.

 © January 2021 LuxuryWeb Magazine.
 All rights reserved.